-However, some promising statements have come from other Republicans, including Senator Rand Paul and Congressman Justin Amash, who have indicated that they intend to introduce federal legislation to rein in the practice.
+However, some promising statements came from other Republicans, including Senator Rand Paul, and figures such as Justin Amash, who have indicated that they intend to introduce federal legislation to rein in the practice.

 The right to keep what is yours, and the security of knowing that government will protect that right, is fundamental to a just society.
 Civil forfeiture is one of the worst abuses of property rights: ending the practice should be high on the agenda of anyone defending liberty today.

 Are you a student interested in getting involved in pro-liberty activism?
 By applying to join Students For Liberty’s Local Coordinator Program, you can be supported in promoting the ideas of liberty while also developing your skills and meeting many like-minded students from across the world.
 Click on the button below to find out more and get involved!

 This piece solely expresses the opinion of the author and not necessarily the organization as a whole.
 Students For Liberty is committed to facilitating a broad dialogue for liberty, representing a variety of opinions.